diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 1/00 - ES6 Recap.md

   }

   countUp() {
-    setInterval(() => { // arrow function takes the value of this from it's surrounding scope console.log(this.count);
+    // regular method countUp takes `this` from the object instance setInterval(() => { // arrow function takes the value of this from it's surrounding scope console.log(this.count);
       this.count++;